zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-one-not-condition.md

 LastMod: 2025-08-17
 ---

-# 🗑️❓ Delete Matched and One NOT Condition Option in Entity Framework Extensions /n Delete only when at least one value is different
+# DeleteMatchedAndOneNotCondition Options in EF Extensions

 The `DeleteMatchedAndOneNotCondition` option in Entity Framework Extensions lets you **perform the `DELETE` action only when at least one selected value in the source and destination is different**.